jenncoop/jenncoop.github.io/_posts/2014-04-09-my-notes-on-hiring.md

 #### 4. Hire for humility

 +1 for a person who is able to legitimately say 'I don't know' in an interview.
 This response often leads to discussion and further revelation.
 Also, I usually start jumping up and down when I meet someone who's able to discuss their failures.
-I think this is indicative of the ability to reflect, which leads to learning and growth (YAY).
+This is indicative of the ability to reflect, leading to learning and growth (YAY).

 #### 5. Evidence of grit/hard stuff